fpereiro/gotoB/tutorial/tutorial.md

 - The frontend, which is a program that runs on a web browser.
 - The backend, which is a program that runs on a web server.

-The frontend and backend exchange information through the web to make a webapp possible.
+The frontend and backend exchange information through the [web](https://en.wikipedia.org/wiki/World_Wide_Web).

 The main roles of each part are the following:
 - Frontend: show information to the user; provide an interface so that the user can use the app; collect data provided by the user and send it to the backend.